1Panel-dev/1Panel/docs/README_EN.md

 1Panel is an open-source, modern web-based server management control panel.

 - **Efficient Management**: Users can easily manage Linux servers through a web graphical interface, achieving functions such as host monitoring, file management, database management, and container management.
-- **Rapid Website Building**: Deep integration of open-source website building software WordPress and [Halo](https://github.com/halo-dev/halo/), with operations such as domain binding and SSL certificate configuration completed with one click.
+- **Rapid Website Building**: Deep integration of open-source website building software WordPress, with operations such as domain binding and SSL certificate configuration completed with one click.
 - **Application Store**: Curates a variety of high-quality open-source tools and application software, assisting users in easy installation and upgrades.
 - **Security and Reliability**: Based on container management and application deployment, minimizing vulnerability exposure, while providing features such as firewall and log auditing.
 - **One-Click Backup**: Supports one-click backup and restoration, allowing users to backup data to various cloud storage media, ensuring data is never lost.